Gitarkameratene: History

 In 2010, sixteen years after they last tour together, the group announced a new reunion tour.
 Initially scheduled only to consist of a handful of concerts, it was quickly sold out and expanded to cover more cities and shows, eventually ending up becoming a series of yearly tours for the next four years.
 Alongside the first reunion tour the group also released a live album consisting of a complete previously-unheard 1990 concert recording from Grieghallen in Bergen, Norway.

 Their 2013 tour was abruptly cut short in October after Nilsen collapsed during a concert in Bergen, in his own words at the time due to food poisoning, and the remaining six concerts were performed without Nilsen due to his health concerns.
 Years later, Nilsen revealed that the real reason for his collapse was that he had been drinking heavily due to anxiety over an upcoming surgery due to a recent cancer diagnosis.
 Eventually, health issues led the group to cease touring and limiting their performances to a yearly summer festival arranged by themselves, which was held successfully the next three years.

 On 25 June 2016, the group played what would be their last concert together as a quartet, as Nilsen retired the following year due to increasing health issues.
 While Eggum, Sivertsen and Sunde continued to perform together, they refused to use the name "Gitarkameratene" without Nilsen on-stage with them.
-Nilsen died on 27 January 2024, aged 71, after a ten-year battle with lung cancer and chronic obstructive pulmonary disease (COPD).
+Nilsen died on 27 January 2024, aged 71, after ten years suffering from lung cancer and chronic obstructive pulmonary disease (COPD).
 At his funeral on 9 February, the remaining three members performed one of Nilsens songs and announced the group had disbanded.